-- 1. In Windows CE even errors are not logged per default due to performance reasons. - 2.
-The Diagnosis Viewer displays all entries in UTC (coordinated world time) and not in local time. - 3.
-The Diagnosis Viewer does not display all columns of a log file per default.
-To display more columns activate property Add all columns with entry in the context menu of the column header. - 4.
-If you only use Error logging, the problem description is in column Error text.
-For other diagnosis level the description is in column General text. - 5.
+- 1. The Diagnosis Viewer displays all entries in UTC (coordinated world time) and not in local time. - The Diagnosis Viewer does not display all columns of a LOG file per default.
+To display more columns activate property Add all columns with entry in the context menu of the column header. - 3.
+If you only use Error-Logging, the problem description is in the column Error text.
+For other diagnosis level the description is in the column General text. - 4.
 For communication problems many drivers also log error numbers which the PLC assigns to them.
-They are displayed in Error text and/or Error code and/or Driver error parameter (1 and 2).
-Hints on the meaning of error codes can be found in the driver documentation and the protocol/PLC description. - 6.
+They are displayed in Error text or Error code or Driver error parameter (1 and 2).
+Hints on the meaning of error codes can be found in the driver documentation and the protocol/PLC description. - 5.
 At the end of your test set back the diagnosis level from Debug or Deep Debug.
 At Debug and Deep Debug there are a great deal of data for logging which are saved to the hard drive and which can influence your system performance.
 They are still logged even after you close the Diagnosis Viewer.